billpmurphy/hask-archive/README.md

-Now that we have made `Maybe` an instance of `Functor`, we can make it an instance of `Applicative` and then an instance of `Monad` by defining the appropriate methods.
-To implement `Applicative`, we just need to provide `pure`, which wraps a value in our type.
+Now that we have made `Maybe` an instance of `Functor`, we can make it an instance of `Applicative` and then an instance of `Monad` by defining the appropriate function implementations.
+To implement `Applicative`, we just need to provide `pure`.
 To implement `Monad`, we need to provide `bind`.

 ```python
 >>> from hask import Applicative, Monad